cxhernandez/cxhernandez.com/_posts/2015-03-29-shortest-path.markdown

 Now that we have an idea of how to plot a network graph, let's finally get to calculating the shortest path between a pair of nodes.
 For this exercise, let's find the path between the nodes with the lowest and highest PageRank scores.
-In terms of social networks, this might represent the distance in social hierachy between a lowly second year grad student (low PageRank) and someone like Neil deGrasse Tyson (high PageRank).
+In terms of social networks, this might represent the distance in social hierachy between a second year grad student (low PageRank) and someone like Neil deGrasse Tyson (high PageRank).
 In protein folding, it could model the steps taken from an unfolded state (low PageRank) to a folded one (high PageRank).